 - Metal Skewers: An advantage to using metal skewers is that they do not need to be soaked in water prior to cooking, as they are less likely to catch fire.
 Metal skewers can be used over and over again.
 They are a great option for those who frequently make kabobs.

 Any type of vegetable can be used!
-Choose your favorite and skip the ones that you don't like.
-The key to making these vegetables work well is to keep cut them into large size pieces, about 1 inch in diameter.
+Be sure to cut them into large size pieces, about 1 inch in diameter.
 Use as many or as few types of veggies as desired.

 - Cherry Tomatoes